shakilsiraj/ogit/README.md

 ## `ogit generate-ssh-keys`

 Generates SSH key pairs to authenticate the user.
-For windows, requires ssh-keygen to be pre-installed.
+For Windows OS, requires git bash to be pre-installed and run as administrator for this command

 ```
 USAGE